dci-fbw-p24-e07/live-code/README.md

 ### 4. Describe What You’ve Tried So Far

+- Mention any attempts you've made to fix the problem.
+Include resources you’ve checked (notes, documentation, Stack Overflow, etc.).

 **Example:**

     I reviewed the lecture slides on dynamic programming, tried searching for Python memoization examples, and experimented with storing results in a dictionary, but couldn’t get it working properly.

 ### 5. Include Relevant Code

+- Paste the specific part of the code or error that relates to your question.
+Highlight where you think the issue might be.

 **Example:**